For better or worse, you know you’re really an adult when it’s time to buy life insurance.

-How much life insurance you need is an irksome question because 1) it’s somewhat subjective and 2) it’s a moving target.
+How much life insurance you need is both somewhat subjective and a moving target.
+Your life insurance needs may be quite different today versus in five years.

-Put simply, in the event you die, you want your spouse and children to be able to continue their lifestyles without worrying about money.
+Put simply, in the event you die, you want life insurance payouts to allow your spouse and children to continue their lifestyles without worrying about money.
 You may also want to provide for future expenses like your children’s education.

 1. Annual income to replace: ________________